 Board of Trustees

-If these channels have been exhausted, this form should be filled out and handed to the Board clerk prior to the beginning of the meeting.
+If these channels have been exhausted, this form should be filled out and handed to the Board clerk prior to the beginning of the meeting to indicate you wish to provide public comment.

 The Board of Trustees follows a written agenda, a copy of which is available to assist you in participating in the meeting.

-If you have indicated on this form your desire to speak, at the appropriate time, the Chair will announce your name.

 You will have the floor a maximum of three (3) minutes.

 The Board of Trustees encourages input from the public.
 If you want the Board to receive more information than time permits, please reduce your concerns to written form and send them to the Board Clerk.
-Written comments must include name, address, and telephone number.
+Written comments must include your name, address, telephone number, and relationship to the District.

 All individuals appearing before the Board are expected to follow these guidelines: